areElkin/netflow/_sources/tutorial/index.rst.txt

 	This tutorial walks through the POSE pipeline for a single modality, and touches on the multi-omic fused analysis.
 	The pipeline is demonstrated on BC rna data from TCGA.
-(BC_example)

         +++

-        .. button-ref:: notebooks/MM_paper_example
+        .. button-ref:: notebooks/BC_example
             :expand:
             :color: secondary
 	    :outline: